-A steamy June has arrived in Austin, and with it comes another summer orientation season on the UT campus.
-Starting last week and continuing into mid-July, seven, three-day sessions will attempt to acquaint what may be the largest freshman class yet with the inner workings of the University.
+A steamy summer has arrived in Austin, and with it comes another orientation season on the UT campus.
+Starting in June and continuing into mid-July, seven, three-day sessions will attempt to acquaint new students with the inner workings of the University.
 It’s a daunting task, but UT now provides a wealth of programs to help Greenhorns adapt to life on the Forty Acres.
-The Gone to Texas convocation the night before classes begin in the fall, Freshman Interest Groups (FIGs), Freshman Seminar classes, the Freshman Leadership Organization (FLO), Camp Texas, and more, are intended to support and help new students integrate into the University community.
+The Gone to Texas convocation held on the night before classes begin in the fall, Freshman Interest Groups (FIGs), Freshman Seminar classes, the Freshman Leadership Organization (FLO), Camp Texas, and more, are intended to support and help new students integrate into the University community.

 But such was not always the case.
 The freshman class of 1908 would have perused the Texan student newspaper and discovered a less-than-cheerful set of guidelines penned by some of the upperclassmen.
-Published in the October 3rd edition, near the start of the fall quarter, were a series of 12 rules for the male freshmen.
+Published in the October 3rd edition, near the start of the fall quarter, were a dozen rules for the male freshmen.
 (Click on the photo to see a larger version.)

 Rule five: “freshmen shall uncover their knots immediately on entering the buildings, or on encountering any UPPER CLASSMEN.”
 A knot, in this case, is a head.
 Freshmen were asked to doff their hats as they went inside, or whenever they met a “higher ranking” upperclassman.